alirezakazemipour/alirezakazemipour.github.io/_posts/2025-09-12-indctn-by-cntrdctn.md

 _Proof_.

-Let $S=$ {$n ∈N |P (n)$ is not true}.
+Let $S = $  {$n \in \mid P(n)$ is not true}.
 We wish to show that $S= \varnothing$.
 We will prove this by contradiction.
 When we prove something by contradiction, we assume the conclusion we want is false, and then show that we will reach a false statement.
 Rules of logic thus imply that the initial statement must be false.

 Suppose that $S \neq \varnothing$.
 Then, by the well-ordering property of $\mathbb{N}$, $S$ has a least element $m \in S$.
 Since according to the theorem $P(1)$ is true, then it must be that $m > 1$.
 Since $m$ is a least element of $S$, $m - 1 \notin S \Rightarrow P(m−1)$ is true.
 According to the theorem, this implies that $P(m)$ is true which implies that $m \in S$ by assumption.
 But, this is a contradiction.
 Thus $S = \varnothing$, and hence $P(n)$ is true for all $n \in \mathbb{N}$.